thedataquarry/rustinpieces/python/age_groups_csv/README.md

 ## Output

-The results of the demographics calcuation will be printed to the screen.
+The results of the demographics calculation will be printed to the screen.

 ```console
 DemographicCount(minors=2, adults=8)